tusher466/Project-Online-Ticket-Reservation/README.md

 ## 🚀 Why this repository?

-Finding reliable job-data resources can be difficult.

-Different platforms provide different types of information, use different APIs, and have different access requirements.
+Finding reliable job-data resources can be difficult because different platforms provide different APIs, datasets, formats, and access requirements.

-This project aims to provide a **single, organized directory** where developers can quickly discover useful job-data resources.
+This project aims to provide a **single, organized directory** where developers can quickly discover useful resources for job-data projects.

 ### You can use this repository to: